nelson10/ShuffledRollingShutterCodedAperture/README.md

 ```
 git clone https://github.com/nelson10/RollingShutterCodedAperture.git
 ```
-2. To run the code using either the function main_reconstruction.m that performs the sensing, coded aperture design, and the reconstruction using the compressive rolling shutter measurements.
+2. To run the code using either the function main_reconstruction.m that performs the sensing, coded aperture design, and the reconstruction using the compressive rolling shutter measurements using two methods, interpolation, and tensor compleition.

 ## Datasets